 Visa Bhutan

-Everyone except citizens from India, Bangladesh, and Maldives need to apply for a visa.
-If you book through a tour operator or you stay at a hotel, they can assist you in the process.
-As part of the visa application, you are required to pay the Sustainability Development Fee of 100 USD per day.
+If you book through a tour operator or stay at a hotel, they can assist you in the process.
+As part of the visa application, you are required to pay the Sustainable Development Fee of 100 USD per day.

 Additionally, you’ll pay a one-off visa fee of 40 USD.
 If you’re ready to apply, head over to the official Immigration Site here.